valendesigns/option-tree/readme.txt

 3. Documentation

 == Changelog ==

+= 2.0.3 =
+* Had an incorrect conditional statement causing an issue where the plugin was attempting to create the 'option-tree' image attachment page, even though it was already create.
+* The above also fixed a conflict with 'The Events Calendar' plugin.

 = 2.0.2 =
 * Added I18n support, let the translations begin.
 The option-tree.pot file is inside the languages directory.